cozy/cozy-docs/src/documents/hack/getting-started/setup-environment.html.md

 npm install -g cozy-dev
 ```

-The `cozy` tool will allow you to create and manage a virtual machine with a Cozy development environment, without dealing yourself with VirtualBox and Vagrant.
+The `cozy-dev` tool will allow you to create and manage a virtual machine with a Cozy development environment, without dealing yourself with VirtualBox and Vagrant.
 Also, it can generate application skeletons from templates.

 ### Initializing and starting the virtual machine